Little House on the Prairie (1974 TV series): Critical reviews

 Perhaps one of the most glowing reviews came from The Christian Science Monitor when it wrote that "to watch Little House on the Prairie is to fall in love with a time, a place, a way of life, a particular family", further noting that it was "an astounding, skillful production".
 Early reviews made constant comparisons to The Waltons, a comparison that flattered Landon.
 During the airing of the series, in 1975 a poll of Scholastic Newstime named the show its national favorite.

 Even after the series was cancelled and entered syndication, it continues to receive positive reactions from viewers.
-In 1993, the series was named "All-Time Best Family Show" by a TV Guide reader's poll.
+In 1993, the series was named "All-Time Best Family Show" by a TV Guide readers' poll.
 In 1997, TV Guide included the two-part episode "I'll Be Waving as You Drive Away" as #97 on its 100 Greatest Episodes of All Time list.
 The episode was about Mary going blind.
 The BFI Companion to the Western calls the episodes written and directed by Landon, "among the finest episodic stories ever aired for this type of drama".
 Christopher and Michael Denis wrote in Favorite Families of TV, "The fact that the series was a resounding success, and continues resonating in syndication, affirms Landon's belief in his own visions and his remarkable ability to translate them successfully for a mass audience both in the U.S. and abroad."
 Even as recently as 2020, outlets such as The New York Times have described it as "perfectly balanced between sweet and sour", while highlighting its simplicity, self-sufficiency, and sentimentality.

 Viewership

 The pilot movie beat the competition with a 26.2 rating, representing roughly 45% of all television sets in operation at the time.
 With the success of the pilot, the series was scheduled into the fall line-up for Wednesday nights at 8 pm.

 Although the pilot was a ratings success, the series began with low initial ratings.
 While NBC had concerns, it believed that Landon's production was one of its better bets.
 Realizing that it takes time to build an audience for a quality show, NBC was not about to cancel a program that was receiving high praise from parents and teacher groups.
-Season 1 had moderate ratings, while season 2 was the lowest ranked season of the series.
+Season 1 had moderate ratings, while season 2 was the lowest-ranked season of the series.
 In 1976, the series was moved to a Monday night time slot.
-From season three through season 7 it was one of NBC's highest rated scripted series.
-In season 4, it reached a peak of seventh in the Nielsen ratings, the highest rated show for NBC that season.
+From season three through season 7 it was one of NBC's highest-rated scripted series.
+In season 4, it reached a peak of seventh in the Nielsen ratings, the highest-rated show for NBC that season.